nikhilm/rustc-worker/README.md

 The Worker protocol is described in a [protocol buffer](https://github.com/bazelbuild/bazel/blob/07e152e508d9926f1ec87cdf33c9970ee2f18a41/src/main/protobuf/worker_protocol.proto).
-This protocol will change very rarely, so to simplify the build process, we vendor the [`prost-build`](https://docs.rs/prost-build/) generated code in the tree.
-This avoids the need for a build.rs and related dependencies.
-If you need to update this, use a `build.rs` as described in the `prost-build` documentation to obtain a new module and replace `src/blaze_worker.rs`.
+This protocol will change very rarely, so to simplify the build process, we vendor the generated code in the tree.
+This avoids the need for worker consumers (via Bazel) to build `protoc` and `protobuf-codegen`.
+If you need to update this:

+1. Make sure `protoc` is installed for your operating system and in the path.
+2. `cargo install protobuf-codegen --version 2.8.2`.
+3. `protoc --rust_out src/ src/worker_protocol.proto`.

 ## TODO